Tixit/RPEP/README.md

 ### 12. Acknowledgements

 RPEP was developed partly in response to Web Application Messaging Protocol.
-Thanks to them for the
+Thanks to them for the inspiration and motivation.

 ### 13. References